MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/share-to-teams-from-web-apps.md

 > [!NOTE]
 >
-> * Only the desktop versions of Microsoft&nbsp;Edge and Google Chrome are supported.
+> * Only the desktop versions of :::image type="icon" source="../../assets/icons/microsoft-icon.png" border="false"::: Microsoft&nbsp;Edge and Google Chrome are supported.
 > * Use of Freemium or guest accounts is not supported.

 The following image displays the Share to Teams pop-up experience: